takatoh/Petrarca/README.md

 - Calculate check digit
 - Mutual conversion of ISBN-13 and ISBN-10
 - Hyphenation / Dehyphenation
+- Split to a array that includes ISBN segments

 All functions support both ISBN-13 and ISBN-10.

 All ranges of registration groups and registrants are supported.
 Those depends on 'RangeMessage.xml' file, downloaded from [International ISBN Agency](https://www.isbn-international.org/range_file_generation).

-NOTE: Updated range files to latest version on September 8, 2023.
+NOTE: Updated range files to latest version on December 30, 2023.

 ## Installation